Hemochromatosis: Understanding Iron Overload and Its Impact on the Body

 Organ-Specific Effects of Iron Overload

-Iron accumulation affects multiple organs, often causing progressive and irreversible damage:
+Excess iron deposits in multiple organs, often causing progressive and irreversible damage.

 1. Liver: The Primary Iron Reservoir

-Liver failure: Severe cases may lead to complete loss of liver function.
+Advanced disease may result in complete loss of liver function.

 2. Heart: Cardiac Iron Deposition